-The psychology department at Rice University uniquely blends the science of the human brain (e.g., researching the brain, memory, and language) with the science of human behavior and performance (e.g., researching effectiveness and satisfaction in educational and workplace settings).
+The Department of Psychological Sciences at Rice University uniquely blends the science of the human brain (e.g., researching the brain, memory, and language) with the science of human behavior and performance (e.g., researching effectiveness and satisfaction in educational and workplace settings).
 Our breadth of research interests creates a unique learning and research environment.
 The primary emphasis in the department is on research, in both the laboratory and applied settings.

-Graduate education is organized around Research Interest Groups (RIGs).
+Graduate education in our doctoral program is organized around Research Interest Groups (RIGs).
 A RIG consists of a group of faculty and graduate students with shared research interests.
 Active departmental RIGs are (1) Cognitive & Affective Neuroscience, (2) Health Psychology & Behavioral Medicine Research, (3) Human-Computer Interaction & Human Factors, and (4) Industrial-Organizational Psychology.
 This collaborative environment encourages easy mentor/student interactions, which our students continue to enjoy even after graduation.